isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-ftp/chapter3.md

 ### <a name="description"></a>Descrizione

-Questo servizio interrompe un'istanza del server FTP creata e avviata in precedenza.
+Questo servizio arresta un'istanza del server FTP creata in precedenza e avviata.

 ### <a name="input-parameters"></a>Parametri di input